pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 5. **Real-World Application**: How would you use these commands if someone reported "the server is down"?
 What would be your troubleshooting strategy?

+## Part 5 - Citations and Resources

+Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the `Citations / Resources` section of your lab answers.
+You may refer to your own notes (if they are digitized into GitHub), course notes, or external resources / websites.

+To add citations / resources, provide the reference / link and a summary of what it assisted you with.

+If generative AI was used, include which generative AI system was used, what prompt(s) you fed it, and a summary of what it assisted you with.

+Since the networking command table and the socket program already asked for resources, you only need to cite additional resources used in completing the other lab taskings.

 ## Extra Credit - Tattle Tale